Luiti/luiti.github.io/index.markdown

 handles dependency resolution, workflow management, visualization etc.
 It also comes with Hadoop support built in."

-Luiti is built on top of Luigi, separates all your tasks into multiple packages, and forces one task per one Python file.
+Luiti is built on top of Luigi, separates all your tasks into **multiple packages**, and forces **one task per one Python file**.
 Luiti task classes can be managed by the `luiti` command, supported operations are ls, new, generate, info, clean, run, and webui.

-Luiti is born to build a layered database warehouse, corresponding to the different packages we just mentioned.
+Luiti is born to build **a layered database warehouse**, corresponding to the different packages we just mentioned.
 A data warehouse is consisted of synced data sources, fact tables, dimension tables, regular or temporary business reports.